 MIKE STOPKA AIA, LEED BD+C

-MIST was founded by Mike Stopka, leveraging over 15 years leading sustainability in the built environment as a developer, designer, owner-operator and educator.
+MIST was founded by Mike Stopka, leveraging 17 years leading sustainability in the built environment as a developer, designer, owner-operator and educator.
 Mike brings a balanced approached to clients and complex projects through strategic planning, architecture, urban planning and community development.
 He believes sustainability is fundamentally an open-minded act of listening that meets people where they are to solve problems.
 Thru this lens, Mike facilitates the delivery of interdisciplinary solutions that are socially, environmentally and economically win-win-win.
 See Mike's detailed qualifications

 Prior to MIST, Mike was Director of the Office of Sustainability at the University of Chicago, leading a diverse team engaged with students, faculty, staff and University administration to officially pass the University's first Strategic Sustainability Plan.
 His team tackled projects ranging from revolving loan funds to green house gas reductions of UChicago's 160 buildings to engaging individual students.
 His primary role was to facilitate University-wide projects and act as an internal subject-matter consultant.
 Project types included architecture, master-planning, construction, education and research.